 When They Say “I Don’t Know How You Do It” Living with Epilepsy

 Living with epilepsy is not a walk in the park.
 It’s a daily challenge.
 Not only physically, but emotionally and spiritually.
 The condition stretches you to your breaking point, like a rubber band creaking in readiness to snap.
-Those who don’t have the condition, friends, family members, aquaintences, even the public cannot know what it is like to contend with the condition unless they themselves had it.
+Those who don’t have the condition, friends, family members, acquaintances, even the public cannot know what it is like to contend with the condition unless they themselves had it.
 Those closest to us, sure, empathetically they can understand but the gravity of reality is heavy to those diagnosed.

 Many-a-times, I’ve been approached with the statement of “I don’t know how you do it.” and in response, I can’t help but slightly grin and chuckle inside.
 There are times where I myself don’t even know how I do it.
 Taking on epilepsy and getting through the day in one piece.
 Sanity in tact.
-Journeying on a decade now, I’d say I’ve withstood this condition like a rock in mid-ocean.
+Journeying on over a decade, I’d say I’ve withstood this condition like a rock in mid-ocean.

 Navigating this challenging situation in my life, it has been these five things that have helped me: